mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 This avenue offered a positive way to discuss the politics of independent communications and an empowerment agenda.
 The development of javascript based libraries like Popcorn.js also exposed the limits of my self-directed computing skills.
 Thus it was strategic to I retrained with a masters in Computing and then a PGCE in Computing at Manchester Met.
 The rhetoric accompanying the launch of a new curriculum promised the ability to undertake game and media project production as a way to increase learners authentic real-world programming skills through creating authentic projects [@livingstone2010next].

 During my PGCE year I found it challenging to bring in the kind of project based learning techniques to the classroom, a theme explored in this thesis.
 I did however manage to create a pilot scheme to teach javascript in playful ways, using Mozilla's webmaker tools and ethos, which I trialled in the classroom and wrote up as a dissertation and published the results as an addition to the Mozilla's online teaching resources.

-While the context of secondary schools whithin which I trained did not suit creative project based approaches, a new role Manchester Met Univerity role doing community partnerships as part of their EdLab project [^4] did provide opportunities to persue this wrok.
+While the context of secondary schools within which I trained did not suit creative project based approaches, a new role Manchester Met University role doing community partnerships as part of their EdLab project [^4] did provide opportunities to pursue this work.

 The turn to investigate game creation as a creative media project stemmed a consultation with home educators partnership work.
 To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest in games like Minecraft to start to do computer coding.

 The shift from making web-based media to games made sense given the patch success I had had with web coding pages with school children.
 Rather than using media to mobilise and feed into social movements, games became a medium to explore and create as a playful educational experience.
 Both were grounded in self-expression, participatory culture and I was to find out both could use similar technology.
 To inform this work I returned to Mozilla's web developer resources to discover two step-by-step tutorials outlining how to game making in the browser using a javascript library called Phaser.
 I was able to combine my work using the code playground Thimble with the js library Phaser to create an potentially accessible toolset for young learners.

+### Transition COMMENT

-My study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.
+The use of new technologies by communities to achieve new aims.
+New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.
+Community-based approaches to learning can facilitate this process.
+The process of learn through undertaking creative media projects is explored in existing PBL literature but more work is needed which share effective practice.
+This study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

+Conversely, changes happen within wider systems, which can push back to reverse the desired changes.
+My story acts as an example of a the kinds of 'risky' process of collective agency working on objectives that may run away to involve unforeseen outcomes [@edwards2009systemic, p.
+200].
+The link with this thesis here is that the process of community change can be rapid and transformational and that greater understanding of the processes involved are of value.
+On a personal level, while my views on the possibilities of new technology are now tempered with guilt and regret associated with not being wary enough of runaway effects of activities, I want to transcend some of the cultural paralysis my experiences have caused.

 ## Conceptual Context

 ### Addressing and disambiguating definitions of agency in education

+To effectively answer RQ2 the concept of agency needs disambiguating.

 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

-To effectively answer RQ2 and RQ1 the concept of agency needs disambiguating.

 Concepts of agency are explored in more depth in chapter three, however a brief definition of agency in relation to informal education and this study is useful to ground the findings of the literature review.